Early Preview — Kiwisonic is free during early preview. The shape of the product is still being figured out, and feedback is what drives it forward.

 CategorySources

-RandomSample & Hold with per-voice independence
+RandomSample & Hold, with per-voice independence

-Bloom: modulation that listens
+Bloom: sources that listen

 • LP12 / LP24.
-Low-pass at 12 or 24 dB per octave
+Low-pass at 12 or 24 dB per octave, the steeper setting darkening the sound more sharply

 • HP12 / HP24.
 High-pass at 12 or 24 dB per octave

-Kiwisynth filter section
+Kiwisynth filter and amp section

-Built-in effects chain
+Built-in effects

 Distortion (per voice)